guptabhishek/multi-search-mcp/README.md

 2. After verifying your email, log in to your Tavily dashboard.
 3. Navigate to the API section and generate a free API key.
 4. Copy the API key and use it as `TAVILY_API_KEY` in your configuration.

+### Brave Search

+1. Go to [Brave Search API](https://brave.com/search/api/) and click "Get started".
+2. Sign in or create a Brave account.
+3. Follow the instructions to subscribe to the Brave Search API (free tier available).
+4. Once subscribed, go to your Brave dashboard and generate an API key.
+5. Copy the API key and use it as `BRAVE_API_KEY` in your MCP client configuration (must be passed via MCP env, not .env).

 ### Google Custom Search